-Figure \ref{f:time} compares the time efficiency of different algorithms.
-Results show that the average wall-clock time consumption per 1000 iterations of DSAC, together with TD4, is comparable to DDPG and much lower than SAC, TD3 and Double-Q SAC.
-This is because that unlike actor-critic Double Q-learning and Clipped Double Q-learning, return distribution learning does not need to introduce any additional value network or policy network to reduce overestimations in addition to target networks.
-Appendix \ref{appen.net_num} provides the number of NNs for each algorithm.
+Fig. \ref{f:time} compares the time efficiency of different off-policy algorithms.
+Results show that the average wall-clock time consumption per 1000 iterations of DSAC is comparable to DDPG, and much lower than SAC, TD3, and Double-Q SAC.
+This is because that unlike double Q-learning and clipped double Q-learning, the return distribution learning does not need to introduce any additional value network or policy network (excluding target networks) to reduce overestimations.